thompsonsed/pycoalescence/docs/_build/html/_sources/index.rst.txt

 .. include:: builds.rst

-**pycoalescence** is a python package for running and analysing spatially-explicit neutral ecology simulations efficiently and easily.
+**pycoalescence** is a Python package for running and analysing spatially-explicit neutral ecology simulations efficiently and easily.
 Input your maps and output a simulated landscape of individuals.

 There are two parts to this project.
 Models are run in :ref:`necsim <Introduction_necsim>`, built in c++,